Taking care of yourself at home

 • What to eat and drink

-• How to live healthily (for example, exercise, weight loss, stopping smoking, alcohol, contraception)
+• How to keep yourself well and get the best from your transplant kidney (for example, keeping active, weight loss, not smoking, alcohol, contraception)

 • When you can go back to work